 Jason Jay Gillingham is a multi-disciplinary artist.
 Born in Calgary Alberta in 1974, he attended Concordia University as a sculpture major in 2000-2001 and has lived and maintained a studio in Montréal since.

-This March, 2019, 'RePresentations', a solo exhibit of weavings was at the North York Central Library, Toronto*; 'Matrices', a solo show in October 2018 at Art Lounge in Montréal; the Inverness County Centre for the Arts ‘Small Treasures’ juried group show in July 2018 (returning there in 2020); two 'Unis Vert l’intemporel' collective exhibitions, first at Galerie Le Livart in Montréal in April 2018 and the Queen Elizabeth hotel in July 2018 incorporating heritage silverware donated by the hotel.
+In March 2019, 'RePresentations', a solo exhibit of weavings was at the North York Central Library, Toronto*; 'Matrices', a solo show in October 2018 at Art Lounge in Montréal; the Inverness County Centre for the Arts ‘Small Treasures’ juried group show in July 2018; two 'Unis Vert l’intemporel' collective exhibitions, first at Galerie Le Livart in Montréal in April 2018 and the Queen Elizabeth hotel in July 2018 incorporating heritage silverware donated by the hotel.

 Two of his art books, 'Thus', 2007 and 'Contextual Workings: Documented', 2010 can be found on permanent collection at the Médiatheque of the Musée d'art contemporain de Montréal.
 Both works explore experimental text, sign, meaning and photography.
 This practice has morphed and continued onto the surfaces of his weavings, reifying mentations.